 The Brief (The Problem)

-Tackling the Columbine tragedy through the perspective of Sue Klebold is a monumental creative and ethical challenge.
-You have to balance extreme sensitivity with compelling storytelling.
-We were operating on a microscopic hard-cash budget of $35K, relying heavily on sweat equity (valued at over $130K true production cost).
-The objective was to build a feature-length documentary that could break through the crowded true-crime market, secure festival prestige, and land global distribution—all without exploiting the subject matter.
+Tackling the Columbine tragedy through the perspective of Sue Klebold is a monumental ethical and creative challenge.
+We weren't making a sensational true-crime piece; we were building a thesis on mental wellness and prevention.
+The financial challenge was equally daunting: we operated on a microscopic hard-cash budget of $35K.
+The objective was to generate a true production value of over $130K through sweat equity, break through the crowded documentary market, secure festival prestige, and land global distribution—all without exploiting the subject matter.

-Tackling the Columbine tragedy through the perspective of Sue Klebold is a monumental creative and ethical challenge.
-You have to balance extreme sensitivity with compelling storytelling.
-We were operating on a microscopic hard-cash budget of $35K, relying heavily on sweat equity (valued at over $130K true production cost).
-The objective was to build a feature-length documentary that could break through the crowded true-crime market, secure festival prestige, and land global distribution—all without exploiting the subject matter.
+Tackling the Columbine tragedy through the perspective of Sue Klebold is a monumental ethical and creative challenge.
+We weren't making a sensational true-crime piece; we were building a thesis on mental wellness and prevention.
+The financial challenge was equally daunting: we operated on a microscopic hard-cash budget of $35K.
+The objective was to generate a true production value of over $130K through sweat equity, break through the crowded documentary market, secure festival prestige, and land global distribution—all without exploiting the subject matter.

 The Strategy

-You don't get people to watch a heavy, emotionally taxing documentary by making it look like a standard PBS special.
-I pushed to elevate the visual language so it felt more like a premium narrative thriller.
-I planned, shot, and directed cinematic reenactments that made up 25% of the final runtime.
-By heavily featuring these narrative-style sequences in our original marketing trailer, we shifted the audience's perception from "educational documentary" to "must-watch cinema."
+To secure a return on a $35K investment, you can't make a standard, dry, PBS-style educational documentary.
+I pushed to elevate the visual language so the film felt like a premium narrative thriller.
+I planned, shot, and directed highly cinematic reenactments that ultimately made up 25% of the final runtime.
+By heavily leveraging these premium narrative sequences in our original marketing trailers, we shifted the audience's perception from "educational film" to "must-watch cinema," creating a massive digital hook for our performance marketing.

-You don't get people to watch a heavy, emotionally taxing documentary by making it look like a standard PBS special.
-I pushed to elevate the visual language so it felt more like a premium narrative thriller.
-I planned, shot, and directed cinematic reenactments that made up 25% of the final runtime.
-By heavily featuring these narrative-style sequences in our original marketing trailer, we shifted the audience's perception from "educational documentary" to "must-watch cinema."
+To secure a return on a $35K investment, you can't make a standard, dry, PBS-style educational documentary.
+I pushed to elevate the visual language so the film felt like a premium narrative thriller.
+I planned, shot, and directed highly cinematic reenactments that ultimately made up 25% of the final runtime.
+By heavily leveraging these premium narrative sequences in our original marketing trailers, we shifted the audience's perception from "educational film" to "must-watch cinema," creating a massive digital hook for our performance marketing.

 The Execution (The Reality)

 I operated as a core Creative Partner, Producer, and Director of Photography.
-This wasn't just pointing a camera; this was end-to-end creative and commercial ownership.
+This required absolute end-to-end creative and commercial ownership.

 I operated as a core Creative Partner, Producer, and Director of Photography.
-This wasn't just pointing a camera; this was end-to-end creative and commercial ownership.
+This required absolute end-to-end creative and commercial ownership.

-• Production & Post: I shot the film, directed the reenactments, handled the VFX, and sat in on the heavy editorial storytelling decisions.
-I was in the room asking questions during the interviews, capturing deeply personal, life-changing moments on camera.
+• Production & Post: I shot the film, directed (and even acted in) the narrative reenactments, handled the VFX, and sat in on the heavy editorial storytelling decisions.
+I was in the room capturing deeply personal, life-changing moments on camera with Sue Klebold and other suicide loss survivors.

 The ROI (Commercial & Critical Validation)

-• Critical Prestige: We premiered at the Boston Film Festival on the exact same night as the US Premiere of Jojo Rabbit, and we walked away with the award for Best Documentary.
+• Critical Prestige: The film premiered at the Boston Film Festival on the exact same night as the US Premiere of Jojo Rabbit, walking away with the award for Best Documentary.

-The Bottom Line: We took a significant amount in hard costs and turned it into an award-winning, globally distributed feature film.
-I managed the cinematography, directed the narrative reenactments, built a highly profitable marketing trailer, and successfully navigated the brutal landscape of indie film distribution.
+The Bottom Line: We took $35K in hard costs and built an award-winning, globally distributed feature film.
+I managed the cinematography, built a highly profitable performance-marketing trailer, handled the technical distribution backend, and secured an ongoing revenue stream in the brutal landscape of indie film.